 Whipworms are intestinal parasites that are relatively common in dogs but only occasionally seen in cats.
 The medical term for a whipworm infestation is "trichuriasis."
 They are named after the variety of Trichuris species that affect various host species.
-The parasite is often transmitted to dogs after they ingest infected matter (food or other matter).
+The Trichuris vulpis parasite is often transmitted to dogs after they ingest infected food or other matter.

 The Whipworm Life Cycle

-Whipworms have a simple life cycle; their eggs are passed in their feces, and under ideal conditions, they become infective after about 2 to 4 weeks in the environment.
-The eggs are then ingested (e.g. during self-grooming, or eating things off the ground), and hatch in the small intestine.
+Whipworms have a simple life cycle; their eggs are passed in their feces, and under ideal conditions, they can cause whipworm infections after about two to four weeks in the environment.
+The eggs are then ingested (for example, when a dog is grooming itself or eating things off the ground) and hatch in the small intestine.

 Signs and Symptoms